Frequently Asked Questions

 A: No, but it is rare for successful candidates to submit papers that have not at least been accepted for publication.

-A: No. Any senior researcher may nominate you.
+A: No. Any senior researcher who can speak to the quality of your work may nominate you.

 A: No, any senior researcher who can speak to the quality of your work may nominate you.

 A: Yes.
 No more than three candidates may be nominated from any one department.
-There is no limit to the amount of nominations per University.
+Additionally, no more than three candidates may be nominated for any given Sloan Research Fellowships field.

 A: No, though no more than three individuals may be nominated from any one department.
 NOTE: Anyone nominating more than one candidate may be asked to rank these candidates at a later stage in the selection process.